Mantranyan/Mannyteller/README.md

 untested but should work: Claude, Gemini, Gpt

 Branches:
-- MannyAC (companion experience style one on one iteration without all the storytelling machinery)+Special Lorebook format for exceptional depth.)
+- MannyAC (companion experience style one on one iteration without all the storytelling machinery)+Special Lorebook format for exceptional depth.(tbd))
-- MannytellerLiGHT (Less heavy one storythread following classic USER POV style)
+- MannytellerLiGHT (Less heavy one storythread following classic USER POV style(tbd))